usgs/shakemap/doc_source/manual4_0/tg_processing.rst

 PGA is typically the product of the high-frequency part of a seismogram's spectrum, and PGV tends to derive from a longer-period portion of the signal, and is often associated with 1.0 second SA.
-MMI, while it's correlation structure is unknown, is closely correlated with PGV.
+MMI, while its correlation structure is unknown, is closely correlated with PGV.

 As suitable cross-correlation functions become available